wonseop/colpali/README.md

 ### 5. Multimodal RAG: Direct Integration with Amazon Bedrock (Part 3)

 One of the core features of this project is a RAG pipeline that directly combines Colpali's sophisticated visual search with Amazon Bedrock's multimodal LLMs.

-**How it works:**

-1.  **Retrieval**: A user's text query is converted into a vector by the Colpali model to find the most visually similar documents in Elasticsearch.
-2.  **Image Context Preparation**: The path of the top-ranked image from the search results is retrieved and the image is encoded into a Base64 string.
-3.  **Generation**: The AWS SDK (`boto3`) is used to call the Amazon Bedrock API directly.
-A **multimodal prompt**, containing both the user's original text query and the Base64-encoded image, is sent to the model.
-4.  **Answer**: A multimodal LLM like Claude 3 **directly "sees" and analyzes** the image content to generate a specific and accurate answer to the user's question.

-This approach maximizes the quality of the RAG system's responses by allowing the LLM to analyze visual information directly.
 This is implemented in the `03_colpali_rag.ipynb` notebook and the `colpali_rag_demo.py` Streamlit app.

 ### 6. Advanced RAG: MCP and Claude Desktop Integration (Part 4)

 The next phase of the project involves building a system where an LLM agent, such as Claude Desktop, can interact with our Elasticsearch-based document store in natural language via the **MCP (Model Context Protocol)**.

-* **What is MCP?**: A protocol designed to allow LLM agents to interact with external tools and data sources.
-Our custom server allows Claude to perform natural language queries against our ColPali index.
-* **How it works**: The `colpali-mcp-server` runs on a remote server (e.g., EC2).
+* **Architecture**: The `colpali-mcp-server` runs on a remote server (e.g., EC2) as a `streamable-http` server built with the official MCP Python SDK.
 On the user's local machine, Claude Desktop runs the official `mcp-proxy`, which connects to the remote server.
-This allows Claude to use the custom `search` tool to query the document store.
+This allows Claude to use the custom `search` tool to retrieve document images as context for its own internal RAG process.
 * **Advantages**: This **agent-based interaction** enables users to perform complex, sequential tasks in natural language, such as "Find documents related to financial reports, then search within them for the Q3 earnings."

 The setup process for this is detailed in the `04_rag_with_colpali_mcp.ipynb` notebook.